Most businesses don’t struggle because the owner doesn’t understand the numbers. They struggle because everyone else doesn’t.

 Culture is built through repeated behaviors.
 If you want financial acumen to stick, reinforce these:

-• People understand that profit funds raises, tools, and stability
+- People understand that profit funds raises, tools, stability, and overall well-being at work

 This is what financial culture small business leadership looks like: money becomes part of operational discipline, not a taboo topic.
 Fostering financial literacy for employees not only strengthens your team’s financial decision-making but also leads to higher employee satisfaction, as team members feel more empowered and engaged.